In case you’re new to retro reflective photo eyes:

 We will use the EMX IRB RET as an example here but the process should be universal for any retro reflective photoeye.

-- Install the retroreflective photoeye near your gate or door accordingly using your mounting hardware (included in our IRB-RET KIT) and set the gain or sensitivity adjustment to 1/3 of the maximum.
+Install the retroreflective photoeye near your gate or door accordingly using your mounting hardware (included in our IRB-RET KIT) and set the gain or sensitivity adjustment to 1/3 of the maximum.

 We have found that this process gives our installers the best and most reliable Photoeye operation no matter the situation and results in far fewer callbacks.
 We always recommend using hoods as well, particularly if a wide variety of weather is expected.